siuangie91/siuangie91/README.md

 ## Hi!
 I'm Angie. 👋

 Hello!
-I am a software engineer at the New York Times.
-My focus is on e2e JavaScript and web development.
-(NYT Name: [@angiesiuNYT](https://github.com/angiesiuNYT))
+I am a software engineer.
+My focus is on e2e JavaScript/TypeScript and web development.

 I am a down-to-earth colleague and care deeply about helping other developers grow.
 I am completely self-taught (no bootcamp, no CS degree!) and understand how hard it can be to learn to code.